Croatia hero image

 • Fundraising support: donor storytelling coaching, on-trip generosity prompts, and post-trip follow-up templates

-• 24/7 operations monitoring weather, ferry schedules, and UNESCO site access to keep ministry on track
+• 24/7 operations monitoring weather, ferry schedules, and UNESCO access, with contingency plans to keep ministry on track

 Talk with us to design your Croatia ministry itinerary, or add Croatia to your request at the lead form.